chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/architecture.md

 - In Local and Single Node mode, all components share a process and use the local filesystem for durability.
 - In **Distributed** mode, components are deployed as independent services.
   - The log and built indexes are stored in cloud object storage.
-  - The system catalog is backed by a SQL database.
+  - The system catalog is backed by an SQL database.
   - All services use local SSDs as caches to reduce object storage latency and cost.

 ## Request Sequences